Government Bonds Slip as Selling Continues

 ADVERTISEMENT

-Government bonds have slipped in recent days even as U.S. lawmakers remain on the brink of a potential government shutdown.
-The House passed a one-month spending bill on Thursday night, but the plan may not pass the Senate on Friday because of opposition from most Democrats and some Republicans.
+Government bonds have slipped in recent days even as U.S. lawmakers remained on the brink of a potential government shutdown.
+The House passed a one-month spending bill on Thursday night, but the plan's fate remained uncertain throughout trading on Friday, ahead of the deadline for a shutdown.

-Some investors said they were not overly concerned about the prospect of a shutdown.
+Some investors said they weren't overly concerned about the prospect of a shutdown.

 "We'll probably see some additional volatility" in the bond market, said Mr. Nolte.
 But, he added, "these things tend to work out last minute."